dansimau/flask-bootstrap/README.md

+## Quick start

+After installing [Vagrant](http://vagrantup.com/), create and boot the VM:

+	vagrant up

+SSH to the VM:

+	vagrant ssh

+Run your app:

+	fab app.run

+## Notes

-After running `fab virtualenv.build` to install packages from requirements.txt, you should freeze installed packages at their installed versions by running:
+After initial boot, you should freeze the newly-installed pip packages at their versions:

-    venv/bin/pip freeze > requirements.txt
+	pip freeze > requirements.txt